 Enter the Feed information.
 Enter the Feed name, select the Location, and select the Feed type.
 You can select from three different feed types: Local product inventory, local product inventory update, and local product feed.

 Enter the Feed details.
 You can opt to automatically download file from URL, upload file using FTP, or manually upload file.
 Click Save.

 Learn more about the required and optional attributes of a product feed.

 Your catalog expires after 30 days, which causes the products to stop publishing, so you need to update your feed file regularly.
 To keep your product information fresh, it is a good practice to upload your catalog daily.

-In Bing Ads, click Tools.
-Click Bing Merchant Center.
+In Microsoft Advertising, click Tools.
+Click Microsoft Merchant Center.
 Click the store that you want to update.
 Click Catalog Management tab.
 Click the catalog that you want to update.

 Click on the Catalog settings tab.
 Use one of the three methods to submit your feed file.
 Click Finish.